-This section presents experimental results for our implementation of CHOMP on Barrett Technology's WAM arm shown in figure 1.
-We demonstrate the efficacy of our technique on a set of tasks representative of the type of tasks that may be commonly encountered in a home manipulation setting.
-The arm has seven degrees of freedom, although, we planned using only the first six in these experiments.
+This section presents experimental results for our implementation of CHOMP on Barrett Technologies's WAM arm shown in figure 1.
+We demonstrate the efficacy of our technique on a set of tasks typically encountered in a home manipulation setting.
+The arm has seven degrees of freedom, although, we planned using only the first six in these experiments.2